dertseha/goconsider/README.md

 or a comment like `The bad thing maker does stuff`.

-## TODO

-* Consider integration in `golangci-lint`.

 ## Limits

 * There is no ignore system for "false positives".
 This could be handled by using a linter framework, such as `golangci-lint`.
 * The word-finding algorithm is simple and can probably be tricked.
-If someone uses this tool and circumvents it this way, it's not an issue of the tool.
+If someone uses this tool *and* circumvents it this way, it's not an issue of the tool.
 * There is no concept of automatic singular/plural detection.
 For such phrases, provide additional variants as synonyms.

 ## License